Hendrick Motorsports Car No. 24: William Byron (2018–present)

-The 2021 season opened with two finished outside of the top 20, but in the third race of the year at Homestead-Miami, he took his second career win (the 95th for the 24) after dominating the second half of the race.
-Since winning at Homestead-Miami, Byron has finished in the Top 10 in twelve of the next fourteen races.
+The 2021 season opened with two finishes outside of the top 20, but in the third race of the year at Homestead-Miami, he took his second career win (the 95th for the 24) after dominating the second half of the race.
+Since winning at Homestead-Miami, Byron finished in the Top 10 in twelve of the next fourteen races.
 During the playoffs, Byron made it to the Round of 12, but struggled with poor finishes at Las Vegas and Talladega.
 Following the Charlotte Roval race, he was eliminated from the Round of 8.
 Byron finished 10th in the points standings.

 During the 2022 season, Byron started with two DNFs at the 2022 Daytona 500 and Fontana, but rebounded with wins at Atlanta and Martinsville.
 On July 28, three days prior to the Indianapolis road race, the generator of the No. 24's hauler caught fire.
 The car was not damaged by the blaze.
 At the Texas playoff race, Byron spun Denny Hamlin towards the infield grass during a late-caution period; he was subsequently fined US$50,000 and the No. 24 was docked 25 driver and owner points.
 On October 6, the National Motorsports Appeals Panel rescinded the points penalty and instead amended the fine to US$100,000, placing Byron back to seventh in the playoff standings.
 Byron was eliminated following the Round of 8 after finishing eighth at Martinsville (Byron would be credited a 7th-place finish after 4th-place finisher Brad Keselowski was disqualified when his car failed to meet minimum-weight requirements).

-Byron started the 2023 season with a 34th place DNF at the 2023 Daytona 500.
-He later scored back-to-back wins at Las Vegas and Phoenix.
-On March 15, the No. 24 was served an L2 penalty after unapproved hood louvers were found installed on the car during pre-race inspection at Phoenix; as a result, the team was docked 100 driver and owner points and 10 playoff points.
-In addition, Fugle was suspended for four races and fined 100,000.